iaitp/2021-B/README.md

 ## Tooling
 - Jupyter 6.* with extensions: this is basically our frontend
 - Conda: Python environment mgr
-- Invoke: Python build tool
+- Invoke: Python build tool to simplify frequently used tasks

 ## Development Environment Setup